Eyezen lenses: How they work, lens types and benefits

 What are Eyezen lenses?

 Eyezen is an everyday lens that provides comfort and protection for people who use smartphones, tablets and computers for extended time periods.
-The enhanced single-vision lens filters at least 20% of harmful blue light emitted by digital screens and works to reduce digital eye strain symptoms.
+The enhanced single-vision lens filters blue-violet light emitted by digital screens and works to increase eye comfort during digital device use.

-When you consider how often you look at digital screens and how closely you view them, it makes sense that your eyes could be negatively affected in some way.
+When you consider how often you look at digital screens and how closely you view them, it makes sense that it can impact your eyes.

-A short-term issue that can be caused by blue light exposure is digital eye strain, which presents symptoms such as:
+A short-term issue that can be caused by prolonged use of digital screens is digital eye strain, which presents symptoms such as:

 SEE RELATED: Blue light glasses FAQ